 Tom Hanks’ body of work in cinema is nothing but top-shelf.
-From great drama such as “Apollo 13” or “Saving Private Ryan” to comedy such as “Big” or to even a musically-themed drama “That Thing You Do!” (click here for my review), Hanks represents nothing but class and professionalism.
+From great drama such as “Apollo 13” or “Saving Private Ryan” to comedy such as “Big” or to even a musically-themed pop drama “That Thing You Do!” (click here for my review), Hanks represents nothing but class and professionalism.
 So, would it surprise you to remember that he headlined a sexed-up, gross-out comedy flick called “Bachelor Party” from 1984?
 Well, he did and it is an absolutely fall-down funny film directed by the man who wrote the “Police Academy” screenplay from that hit film of the same year.
 “Bachelor Party” covers it all: guys having fun; girls having fun; and “Max the Magical Sexual Mule” snorting cocaine and having … what?
 A mule named Max that’s both magical and sexual?
 Yes, you read it right … this one hits all the bottom-level floors before reaching the basement.
-Sit back and enjoy this one, but watch out – it truly deserves its “R” rating and is not just a prudish “R” by today’s standards that you find on some 1980s films.
+So, sit back and enjoy this one, but watch out – it truly deserves its “R” rating and is not just a prudish “R” by today’s standards that you find on some 1980s films.

 (1984; 105 minutes; rated R; directed by Neal Israel and starring Tom Hanks, Tawny Kitaen and Adrian Zmed)

 A FUNNY, RAUNCHY PARTY FILM WITH … TOM HANKS!